tarantool/go-tarantool/README.md

 * `iproto.Feature` type used instead of `ProtocolFeature`.
 * `iproto.IPROTO_FEATURE_` constants used instead of local ones.

+#### Schema changes

+* `ResolveSpaceIndex` function for `SchemaResolver` interface split into two:
+`ResolveSpace` and `ResolveIndex`. `NamesUseSupported` function added into the interface to get information if the usage of space and index names in requests is supported.
+* `Schema` structure no longer implements `SchemaResolver` interface.

 ## Contributing

 See [the contributing guide](CONTRIBUTING.md) for detailed instructions on how